BBVA/mercury/docs/index.md

     ---

     Package dedicated to model monitoring.
-It’s crucial to continuously monitor the performance of ML models in production.
+It’s crucial to **continuously monitor the performance of ML models in production**.
 This involves detecting changes in the incoming data distribution or data drift and estimating the model accuracy at inference time.

     [:octicons-arrow-right-24: Documentation](https://bbva.github.io/mercury-monitoring/site/)